James White (Texas politician): Background

 Born and reared in Houston, Texas, White attended public school and graduated in 1982 from Lamar High School.
 In 1986, White procured a Bachelor of Science degree in political science and military science from the historically black Prairie View Agricultural and Mechanical University in Prairie View, Texas.
 From 1986 until 1992, he served in the United States Army as a commissioned officer in the infantry.
 Thereafter, he taught in the public school system in the Houston area and was a guest columnist for Headway Magazine.

 Later, White became a teacher at Woodville High School in Woodville, the county seat of Tyler County.
 He also owns a cattle ranch.
 He is a member of the Hillister Baptist Church.

 In 2000, he obtained a Master of Education degree from Prairie View.
 In 2010 and 2012, respectively, he received a Master of Science and a Ph.D. from the University of Houston.

-White is a member of the American Legion, the Masonic lodge, the National Rifle Association, the historically black fraternity Omega Psi Phi, the Farm Bureau, and Veterans of Foreign Wars.
+White is a member of the American Legion, the Masonic lodge, the National Rifle Association of America, the historically black fraternity Omega Psi Phi, the Farm Bureau, and Veterans of Foreign Wars.
 He is a board member of the Texas Federation of Republican Outreach.